whitewhidow/quest-sideloader-linux/README.md

 ## Prerequisites
+ADB needs to be installed

+aapt needs to be installed (`sudo apt-get install -y aapt1`      or     https://androidaapt.com/)

 Linux needs udev rules to allow proper access via adb, run the following lines one by one in :
 1. Enter true sudo mode :
    `sudo su`
 2. Create udev rule :